Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

   2. The remaining observations can be used for data path where data arrival time is less than data required time.
   3. When pmos width is 4.7 times the nmos then the vm is lies between pmos of widht 4 times the nmos widht and pmos of width 5 times the nmos width
   4. On increasing the widht of pmos the rise time delay is decreasing,so more area will be available to charge the capacitor and vm is increasing

-### Day4:
+## Day4:CMOS Noise Margin robustness evaluation

+## Section-1:Static behaviour evaluation of CMOS inverter robustness-Noise Margin

 - Noise Margin:Any inverter or any gates can have noise margin i.e cros-talks,glitches and those cross talks and glithces can be handled by handling the noise margin

-Fig 22 illustrates the ideal I/O characteristics of inverter with Infinite slope and finite slope
+- Fig 25 illustrates the ideal I/O characteristics of inverter with Infinite slope and finite slope

 ![20210914_010425](https://user-images.githubusercontent.com/90343497/133162598-5bac1f25-2b48-4748-86d5-98a6f7be8086.jpg)

-Fig 23 depicts the actual I/O characteristics of inverter and the scale from 0 to Vdd to show the noise margin high and noise margin low
+- Fig 26 depicts the actual I/O characteristics of inverter and the scale from 0 to Vdd to show the noise margin high and noise margin low

 ![20210914_010521](https://user-images.githubusercontent.com/90343497/133162625-a99cd2ce-c345-46b0-b6b5-080d08dca509.jpg)